pencer-io/pencer-io.github.io/_posts/2021-04-22-ctf-thm-cooctus.md

 [1]  + continued  nc -nlvp 4444
 ```

-One thing to note, if you're using zsh then you need to use **stty raw -echo; fg** or you shell will crash!
+One thing to note, if you're using zsh then you need to use **stty raw -echo; fg** or your shell will crash!

 Ok let's have a look around: